marcusbaer/webdev-presentations/SUSTAINABILITY_II.md

 - we can use code to make a website greener
 - we can do loading the right things at the right time

-- create static websites whereever possible: es wird keine kontinuierliche Rechenleistung für das Rendering benötigt - also weniger Energie
+- create static websites (SSG) whereever possible: es wird keine kontinuierliche Rechenleistung für das Rendering benötigt - also weniger Energie
 - a dynamic website: web server has to do work thinking about what information to send back to the user each time someone tries to load a page
 - mix up both to use dynamic rendering only where needed

 - Use less JavaScript: impacts website efficiency in two ways:
     1. adds file weight to the page
     2. increases amount of processing required by the users device
+- JavaScript must be parsed, compiled, and then finally executed.
+Byte for byte, this makes JavaScript more expensive than other types of resources.

 - Write clean code: Keep code clean and simple, avoid duplication and write efficient queries.
 - sauberes HTML/CSS (Cascading...!) macht barrierefrei und spart Rechenpower --> gute SEO (weniger Schleifen bei der Suche)!